 Singapuras are generally healthy cats with no breed-specific genetic disorders.
 However, like all cats, they may be prone to certain health issues such as:

-• Pyruvate kinase deficiency (PKD): This is a rare inherited disorder that affects red blood cells’ ability to produce energy, leading to anemia.
+- Pyruvate kinase deficiency (PKD): That is a rare inherited disorder that affects red blood cells’ ability to produce energy, leading to anemia.
 Responsible breeders should screen their cats for PKD and avoid breeding affected people.

 Regular veterinary check-ups and maintaining a healthy lifestyle can help minimize the risk of these potential health issues.